Fate of entanglement in quadratic Markovian dissipative systems: Detailed calculations for our models

 It is easy to derive the time evolution of the two-point correlators as

 From~\eqref{eq:cct_gainloss}, it is apparent that the two bilinears $c_k^\dagger c_k$ and $c_{k-\pi}^\dagger c_{k-\pi}$ are eigenfunctions of the Liouvillian in the sense of~\eqref{eq:eigen_diss_ferm1}.
 This also means that the propagating modes remain the same as in the unitary case.
-In contrast with the case of systems with one-site translation invariance (see section~\ref{sec:kitaev}) the eigenmodes are not of the form $c^\dagger_k,c^\dagger_{-k}$.
+In contrast with the case of systems with one-site translation invariance (see Appendix~\ref{app:kitaev}), the eigenmodes are not of the form $c^\dagger_k,c^\dagger_{-k}$.
 However, comparing with the unitary case, it is apparent that the other bilinear we have to consider to extract the dispersion is $[c_k^\dagger, c_{k-\pi}]$.
 The velocities of the modes $\eta_1,\eta_2$ are readily obtained from the dynamics of $[c_k^\dagger,c_{k-\pi}]$.
+Alternatively, considering $\left[c_k, c_{-k}\right]$ and $\left[c_{k-\pi}, c_{\pi-k}\right]$ would work as well, since, as suggested by the symmetry, this quench actually produces \textit{quadruplets} that are split into two superposed and uncorrelated pairs each.
 One obtains that the velocities are the same as in the unitary case, i.e., $v_1(k)=-v_2(k)=\varepsilon'(k)$.
-The correlation matrix becomes
+The time-evolved correlation matrix reads \begin{widetext}